Noise-Conditioned Mixture-of-Experts Framework for Robust Speaker Verification: Experiments

 \subsection{Implementation Details}

 The acoustic front-end extracts 80-dimensional log-mel filterbank features.
-The experiments are based on the ResNet34 backbone with 32 initial channels, and the embedding dimension is 256.
+Given its wide adoption, strong performance, and scalability, we use a ResNet with 32 initial channels as the baseline to validate the NCMoE framework.
+The speaker embedding dimension is 256.
 The model is trained for 150 epochs using SGD optimizer with the AAM-Softmax loss for speaker classification, employing mixed precision training to accelerate computation while maintaining stability.
 The proposed framework extends this baseline with four parallel residual branches in residual stage two, each following the identical structure as mentioned in Section II-2.1, while the noise classifier maintains a 32-channel initial width and adheres to the protocol of doubling channels during time-frequency downsampling.
 We treat reverberation as a structured noise and accordingly define four distinct augmentation categories as noise-type labels: ``noise'', ``babble'', ``music'' and ``reverberation''.
-The temperature factor $\gamma$ is empirically set at 0.1 , with the truncated Gaussian distribution bounded between 20 dB and 0 dB, and its mean empirically set at 0.2.
+The temperature factor $\gamma$ is empirically set at 0.1 , with the truncated Gaussian distribution bounded between 20 dB and 0 dB, and $\sigma$ empirically set at 0.2.
 The coefficient $k$ in Eq.\ref{eq6} is derived as 7.6 by logarithmic transformation to ensure that $\mu$ decays smoothly from 20 to 0.01 (approximately 0 for numerical stability) during training.
 The implementation is based on the Wespeaker \cite{b23} toolkit using 2 NVIDIA RTX 5070 Ti GPUs.